johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 >>>
 ```

 Run the `sleepy` program from the shell.
 Please note that becase the shell no longer calls `wait()`, the output and input prompts may not follow the program flow from the source files due to context switching.
+If
 ```
 johnny@dev-vm unix-shell % ./shell
 >>> progs/sleepy